Barge: British canals: narrowboats and widebeams

+The narrowboats were initially also known as barges, and the new canals were constructed with an adjacent towpath along which draft horses walked, towing the barges.
+These types of canal craft are so specific that on the British canal system the term 'barge' is no longer used to describe narrowboats and widebeams.
+Narrowboats and widebeams are still seen on canals, mostly for leisure cruising, and now engine-powered.

 Crew and pole

 The people who moved barges were known as lightermen.
 Poles are used on barges to fend off other nearby vessels or a wharf.
 These are often called 'pike poles'.
 The long pole used to maneuver or propel a barge has given rise to the saying "I wouldn't touch that [subject/thing] with a barge pole."